 What is the difference - Plumeria Cuttings, Rooted Plants and Grafted Plants

-A Rooted Plumeria is a plumeria cutting that has been rooted and allowed to grow its own root system.
+A Rooted Plumeria is a plumeria cutting that has grow its own root system.
 Under good rooting conditions plumeria cuttings will form roots in 6-8 weeks or may take many months in cool climates.
 When you see 3 or 4 full leaves it will most likely have roots.
 Rooted plants should be allowed to grow roots for at least 3 months prior to winter dormancy.
+Attempting to root over the winter requires experience and sometimes additional equipment to help keep the rooting warm enough for root to grow.
+Roots will grow best when the soil temperature is between 65 F - 85 F degree.

-A Grafted Plumeria is a plumeria cutting (scion) that has been grafted to an already mature root system (rootstock).
-You should see leaves growing within 2 weeks, an indication the the graft took.
+A Grafted Plumeria is a plumeria cutting (typically called scion when used for grafting) that has been grafted to an existing root system (called root stock).
+After grafted, you should see leaves growing within 2 weeks, an indication the the graft took.
 It takes about 6 to 8 weeks after grafting before we feel it is ready to ship.
-Grafted plants are grafted to root systems approximately 18 to 24 months old, depending on the diameter of the Cutting.
+Grafted plants are grafted to root systems approximately 18 to 24 months old.
+The mature root system gives the cutting a head start and usually blooms sooner.

 Some helpful links: